 a.
 Any retrofitting shall be accomplished with the fitting removed from the main.

 Thrust Support and Blocking - Prior to mounting temporary tapping valve and pressure tapping machinery, Contractor shall install concrete thrust and support blocking specified by Engineer.
-Blocking shall reach a minimum cure strength specified by Engineer before any valves or machinery shall be mounted onto the linestop® fitting.
+Blocking shall reach a minimum core strength specified by Engineer before any valves or machinery shall be mounted onto the linestop® fitting.

-Cutting Operation - Drilling equipment shall be in good condition and equipped with power drive to ensure smooth cutting, and to minimize shock and vibration.
-Cutting equipment shall be sharp and have a coupon retention device in the pilot drill suitable for retaining the size of coupon to be cut.
+Cutting Operation - Drilling equipment shall be in good condition and equipped with the power drive to ensure smooth cutting, and to minimize shock and vibration.
+Cutting equipment shall be sharp and have a coupon retention device in the pilot drill suitable for retaining the size of the coupon to be cut.

 REMOVAL OF IFT TEMPORARY LINESTOP® VALVES

 Once the pipe